 Most watch spring bar tools come with a set of different nibs which allows you to adjust the tip of the tool depending on your watch.
-This is because different watches are designed in a way that the tip work differently well.
-If you have a watch with pierceved lug, you need a tool with a straight nib with which you can push in the springbar from the outside of the lug.
+This is because different watches are designed in a way that the tip works differently well.
+If you have a watch with pierced lug, you need a tool with a straight nib with which you can push in the spring bar from the outside of the lug.
 This is the easiest and most effortless design, but far from all watches have it.

 Then you have different types of fork designs that work differently well.
-By personal favorite are the tips that have a flat fork design, for example the one you can see on the Selizo Spring Bar Tool.
+My personal favorite is the tips that have a flat fork design, for example, the one you can see on the Selizo Spring Bar Tool.
 This often makes it easier to slide the fork between the spring bar and get a better grip.

 Not all tools are created equal

 As discussed earlier, not all tools are created equal.
 This is why it’s generally worth investing slightly more to get a tool with higher precision and greater quality.
 The most affordable tools tend to wear out rather quickly, thus affecting precision.
 In the worst case, they may even break or get damaged whilst using them.
 It may seem like a good idea to opt for a really cheap one, but unless you have a really cheap watch that you don’t care much about, choosing a better spring bar tool is usually a better idea as it will reduce the risk of scratching and damaging the watch.

 Not all watches use spring bars, but the vast majority of them do.
 The ones that do not have spring bars generally offer limited strap options, and the strap options are often limited to straps made specifically by that brand.
 With this said, most people who have watches that do not use spring bars don’t tend to change them too often.
 You can easily see if your watch uses spring bars by turning the watch around and seeing if the strap or bracelet is attached using spring bars or some kind of different solution such as screws.

 How do you remove a spring bar without a tool?